Article X. Election Procedures

 Section 7.
 Additional Election Rules

 - Campaigning shall be defined as speaking in front of an organized group if the speech concerns the announcement of candidacy or the election in any way; distributing any printed materials; organizing any campaign committees; holding any rallies or debates; or soliciting votes.
-Campaigning is permitted during the time beginning one week prior to the election and continuing until the close of the polls on the days of the election.
+Campaigning is permitted during the time beginning one (1) week prior to the election and continuing until the close of the polls on the days of the election.
 Runoff candidates in all elections may campaign during the period between the first election and the runoff, as well as on the days of the runoff.
-Candidates organizing election rallies and/or debates shall notify the advisor(s) of the activity at least 24 hours prior to the event.
-Rallies and debates are to be confined to the University of Houston-Victoria campus.
+Candidates organizing election rallies and/or debates shall notify the Advisor(s) of the activity at least forty-eight (48) hours prior to the event.
+Rallies and debates are to be confined to the University of HoustonVictoria campus.
 The use of loudspeakers or public address systems is prohibited.
-All campaign material is restricted to the University of Houston-Victoria campus.
-All flyers and posters must be in good taste and must be stamped for approval by a representative from Student Life.
-Campaign materials may not exceed the size of 11” x 17” and may be posted only in designated areas (No materials may be attached to glass or painted surfaces, be fastened on outdoor walls or inside classrooms, or be suspended from ceilings, clocks, or other fixtures) unless otherwise granted approval by the advisor(s).
-Candidates are responsible for removing their campaign materials within 48 hours of the close of the election.
+All campaign material is restricted to the University of HoustonVictoria campus.
+All flyers and posters must be in good taste and must be stamped for approval by the Advisor(s).
+Campaign materials may not exceed the size of 11” x 17” and may be posted only in designated areas (no materials may be attached to glass or painted surfaces, be fastened on outdoor walls or inside classrooms, or be suspended from ceilings, clocks, or other fixtures) unless otherwise granted approval by the Advisor(s).
+Candidates are responsible for removing their campaign materials within forty-eight (48) hours of the close of the election.